mjgp2/aws-backend-services-guidelines/database.md

 A good shared-infrastructure setup follows this model: each service owns its own database allocation, app user, owner user, and migration stack inside a shared Aurora cluster rather than defaulting to one cluster per service.

+That is the key boundary: platform can own the shared cluster and its guardrails, but product still owns the service-local schema and the migrations that change it.

 ### 4.3 Migrations